diwis/BUFET/README.md

     <li>"-output [filename]": path to output filename.
 Default filename: "output.txt"</li>
     <li>"-ontology [filename]": path to ontology data.</li>
     <li>"-iterations [value]": number of random miRNA groups to test against.
 Default value: "10000"</li>
-    <li>"-processors": integer value for the number of threads to be used in a parallel parallel.
+    <li>"-processors [value]": integer value for the number of threads to be used in a parallel parallel.
 Default value: system cores-1.</li>
     <li>"-species [species_name]": specify either "human" or "mouse".
 Default species: "human"</li>
     <li>"--ensGO": must be added when using GO ontology data supplied by Ensembl</li>
     <li>"--miRanda": must be added when using prediction data from miRanda run.</li>